School year registration

 Complete your program and registration fees online

-The Club is adding a $100 program fee for the 2018-2019 school year for all 1st-7th graders for the school year will be $100.
+The Club program fee for all 1st-7th graders for the school year will be $100.
 In addition, an annual $25 registration fee for members, grades 1-12, will now be due every August instead of January.
-In addition to the fees, all members must attend an orientation session and complete the 2019-2020 school year membership form and attend an orientation session.
-Learn more: Club Youth Fee Structure information
+In addition to the fees, all members must attend an orientation session and complete the 2019-2020 school year membership form.

 Make your payment now: Please register one child at a time when using our online payment form.
 Payments can also be made via cash or check at the Club’s front desk.